agriculturedev/guben-cockpit/README.md

 Set up a PostgreSQL database for the application.

 ### 2. Keycloak Setup
 Set up Keycloak for authentication and authorization.
+See [Keycloak configuration details](#keycloak).

 ### 3. Clone the Repository
 ```bash